-DevOps has seen significant growth all over the world and has been integrated into major industries such as finance, e-commerce, healthcare, insurance, manufacturing, banking, etc. Many organizations are taking the assistance of DevOps to increase their profit and productivity.
+DevOps Tools have seen significant growth all over the world and has been integrated into major industries such as finance, e-commerce, healthcare, insurance, manufacturing, banking, etc. Many organizations are taking the assistance of DevOps to increase their profit and productivity.

 DevOps is the culmination of practices, tools, and cultural philosophies that can increase the ability of an organization to deliver different services and applications at a fast pace.
 For using DevOps in your organization, you would first have to know about some of the best DevOps tools.